Karl Ziegler: Many-membered ring compounds

 Ziegler's work with many-membered ring compounds also utilized the reactive nature of alkali metal compounds.
 He used strong bases such as the lithium and sodium salts of amines, to accomplish the cyclization of long-chain hydrocarbons possessing terminal cyano groups.
 The initially formed ring compound was then converted to the desired macrocyclic ketone product.
 Ziegler's synthetic method, which included running reactions at high dilution to favor the intramolecular cyclization over competing intermolecular reactions, resulted in yields superior to those of existing procedures (Laylin): he was able to prepare large-ringed alicyclic ketones, C14 to C33, in yields of 60–80%.
 An outstanding instance of this synthesis was the preparation of muscone, the odiferous principle of animal musk by Leopold Ružička.
 Ziegler and co-workers published the first of their series of papers on the preparation of large ring systems in 1933.
 For his work in this area and in free-radical chemistry he was awarded the Liebig Memorial Medal in 1935.

 Organometallic compounds

 Ziegler's work with free radicals led him to the organo compounds of the alkali metals.
 He discovered that ether scission opened a new method of preparing sodium and potassium alkyls, and found that these compounds could easily be converted to the hexa-substituted ethane derivatives.
 The nature of the substituent could be easily and systematically altered using this synthetic route by simply changing the identity of the ether starting material.

 Lithium alkyls

-Later, in 1930, he directly synthesized lithium alkyls and aryls from metallic lithium and halogenated hydrocarbons 4Li+2RX – 2RLi.
+Later, in 1930, he directly synthesized lithium alkyls and aryls from metallic lithium and halogenated hydrocarbons via metal–halogen exchange.
 This convenient synthesis spurred numerous studies of RLi reagents by others, and now organolithium reagents are one of the most versatile and valuable tools of the synthetic organic chemist.
 Ziegler's own research on lithium alkyls and olefins was to lead directly to his discovery of a new polymerization technique some 20 years later.